alwalxed/tree/README.md

 ### Content Contributions

-Before adding new books, please email **hey@alwalxed.com** to ensure they fit our focus (foundational subjects like grammar, morphology, jurisprudence, logic, etc.).
+Please email [hey@alwalxed.com](mailto:hey@alwalxed.com) to ensure they fit our focus (foundational subjects like grammar, morphology, jurisprudence, logic, etc.) before adding new books.

 1. Fork the repo.
 2. Follow the folder pattern in [`/content`](./content) to add your book’s hierarchy.